pingcap/docs-cn/tiflash/use-tiflash.md

 * It is recommended that you do not replicate more than 1,000 tables because this lowers the PD scheduling performance.
 This limit will be removed in later versions.

+* In v5.1 and later versions, setting the replicas for the system tables is no longer supported.
+Before upgrading the cluster, you need to clear the replicas of the relevant system tables.
+Otherwise, you cannot modify the replica settings of the system tables after you upgrade the cluster to a later version.

 ## Check the replication progress

 You can check the status of the TiFlash replicas of a specific table using the following statement.
 The table is specified using the `WHERE` clause.
 If you remove the `WHERE` clause, you will check the replica status of all tables.